 4) Not providing an easy opportunity to opt-in

 Real estate content marketing offers one important long-term advantage: you’re getting permission to have a relationship with these people over time.
-In other words, when someone signs up to your newsletter and market updates, or downloads your guides, you can keep interacting with that person through content in the future.
+In other words, when someone signs up for your newsletter and market updates or downloads your guides, you can keep interacting with that person through content in the future.